Skip to main content

 How to be helpful:

-• Bring a list of current medications
+• Bring the essentials, such as a list of current medications including any supplements or requests for repeat prescriptions.

 What not to do:

-• Answer for them
+• Answer for them or dominate the conversation

 • Push your opinion on treatment decisions